-- officers meet the agreed timetable of deliverables; - the operating effectiveness of the internal controls for the key processes outlined in section 4.2 above; - we can rely on the work of internal audit as planned; - our accounts opinion and value for money conclusion are unqualified; - appropriate quality of documentation is provided by the Council; and - ▶ the Council has an effective control environment.
+- Officers meeting the agreed timetable of deliverables; - ► The operating effectiveness of the internal controls for the key processes outlined in section 3.2 above; - ► Our accounts opinion being unqualified; - ▶ Appropriate quality of documentation is provided by the Pension Fund; and - The Pension Fund has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
-This will be discussed with the Council in advance.
+This will be discussed with the Isle of Wight Council Director of Finance in advance.